Wealth of Donald Trump: Save America PAC

-After losing the November 2020 election, Trump formed a political action committee (PAC) called "Save America".
+After losing the November 2020 election, Trump formed a leadership political action committee (leadership PAC) called "Save America".
 Beginning the day after the election and continuing until the vote certification on January 6, 2021, Trump's mass emails to his supporters asked for small-dollar contributions to the "Official Election Defense Fund," which did not exist; all the funds raised went to Save America.
 According to filings with the Federal Election Commission, the PAC had raised $31 million by the end of 2020 and $255.4 million by the end of January 2021.

 "Save America" is also entitled to $45 million from the Trump Make America Great Again Committee, which raised those funds together with the Republican National Committee (RNC).
 While Trump had claimed the money would go toward challenging his own 2020 election loss and supporting Republicans in the Georgia Senate runoff election, the money was not used for these purposes.
-Trump may use this money for his legal defense for his second impeachment trial, or he can donate it to other political candidates.
 By mid-2022, 69 Trump allies had received $350,000 from Save America.
 Some of it was also spent at Trump Organization properties.
 In September 2022, it was reported that the Save America PAC had advanced $3 million to lawyer Chris Kise to defend Trump in the Justice Department probe of the presidential records seized at Mar-a-Lago.

 A Trump fundraising email on March 8, 2021, told donors that their money should go to the Save America PAC rather than to "RINOs" (“Republicans in name only").
 As of March 2021, Trump's website said that 90% of new donations would go to the Save America PAC and the remainder to the Make America Great Again (MAGA) PAC, a new entity he created on February 27, 2021, with the remaining $8 million from the former Donald J. Trump For President campaign committee.
 He made his first in-person fundraising request in a public setting on February 28 at the Conservative Political Action Conference.
-In mid-2021, it was anticipated that Trump would encounter difficulty maintaining his donor lists, however, given that Facebook was still not allowing him to use its platform.
+In mid-2021, it was anticipated that Trump would encounter difficulty maintaining his donor lists, given that Facebook was still not allowing him to use its platform.